 Full-time employees are entitled to an unpaid meal break each day, up to 60-minutes and as agreed upon with the supervisor.
 If a non-exempt employee is required to work through the scheduled meal break, he or she will be paid for the time worked.
 Employees may take up to a 15-minute break within each 4-hour work period.
 Breaks should be taken at a time when it is convenient for both the supervisor and the employee and should not disrupt the regular business of the day.
 Breaks not taken are lost, and may not be accumulated for a prolonged time-off period.
 Employees who believe they are not being allowed to take meal and/or break periods should contact the Human Resources office.

 The Office of Human Resources is responsible for the maintenance of records pertaining to College of Eastern Idaho (CEI) employees.
-Personnel files are maintained for each employee containing records related to employment, compensation, benefits, performance reviews, corrective action, retirement, and other pertinent documentation.
+A personnel file is maintained for each employee containing records related to employment, compensation, benefits, performance reviews, corrective action, retirement, and other pertinent documentation.
 Personnel files are maintained in a secure and confidential manner.

 An employee has the right to review, but not remove, the contents of his/her own official personnel file, excluding references.
 Managers and supervisors may only have access to personnel file information on a need-to-know basis.
 Employee files may not be taken outside the human resources department.
 Representatives of government or law enforcement agencies, in the course of their duties, may be allowed access to file information.
 This decision will be made at the discretion of the human resources department in response to the employee's request, a valid subpoena, or a valid court order.

 Information regarding the medical condition or history of an employee is not included in the personnel file, but will be separately maintained in a segregated medical file in the human resources office in accordance with the American Disabilities Act.
 Access to an employee's medical file and any medical-related information is restricted to the employee and human resources personnel.